Top 16 Cyber Security Challenges that Need to be Addressed

 • Deep Fakes

-For example, there is potential for the use of deep fake techniques in attempts to manipulate the 2020 US presidential election.
-We can also see other cybersecurity threats, such as the use of deep fakes to commit fraud through synthetic identities, and the rise of deep fakes-as-a-service organizations.
-2020 may also be the year that deep fakes proceed to present more convincing phishing scams than ever before, which could cost businesses billions of dollars.
+For example, there is massive potential for the use of hyper-realistic generative AI and deepfake techniques in attempts to manipulate the 2026 US midterm elections.
+We can also see highly sophisticated cybersecurity threats, such as the use of real-time video and voice deepfakes to bypass live biometric authentication through synthetic identities, and the commercialization of Deepfakes-as-a-Service (DFaaS) platforms available on the dark web.

 Third-party risks arise when a hacker breaks into a client’s computer system and uses the information found there to launch social engineering or phishing attacks against the firm. for example.